wing5wong/artisan-whs-static/source/_announcements/2026-01-14_start-dates-of-term-1-2026.md

 ---
 Monday 26 January
 Year 9 & Year 13, & all new students
-Look under 'Upcoming Events' for different time schedule of Year 9 and 13.
+Look under 'News and Events' > 'Upcoming Events' for different time schedule of Year 9 and 13.

 Tuesday 27 January
 Year 12 students